d-bl/GroundForge/docs/help/Binche.md

 Example from Binche Kompakt
 ===========================
- [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) is sampler designed by Hildegund Jene which featured 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
-Ground number 31 in the sampler is particularly challenging to work because it uses a combination of half-stitch (CT) and whole-stitch (CTCT).
-To better understand this ground, Jo Pol created a model of it using GroundForge.
+ [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) is sampler designed by Hildegund Jene which features 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
+Ground number 31 in the sampler is particularly challenging to work because it uses a combination of half-stitch (CT) and whole-stitch (CTCT) in the ring pairs.
+To better understand this ground, a GroundForge model was made.

 ![](images/kompakt-31-challenge.png)

 _Figure 1: Paris ground and snowflake rings worked with whole (CTCT, red) and half (CT, green) stitch_

-Now that this lace ground has been captured in GroundForge, it is relatively straight forward to play with different snowflake variations.
+Since this lace ground has been captured in GroundForge, it is relatively straight forward to play with different snowflake variations.
 We invite you to experiment using the GroundForge base pattern [with] or [without] foot sides.
 Click on a circle in the prototype diagram.
 When a yellow popup appears, edit the stitch description to change (_using any combination of 'c', 't', 'r' or 'l'_) or drop (_'-'_) a stitch.
 For more detailed instructions on editing the stitches, please refer to the [Help introduction](index).

 Below are four main variations showing the prototype diagram (top row) and corresponding thread diagram (bottom row).